smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/development/consolidated-to-do-list.md

 - Information Governance tool.
 - “Eliminate `HealthOutcomeManager`” -- **I think this is out of date, as that class is actually used now**. ([kevroad]({{ site.baseurl }}/development/Kevs-Suggested-Road-Map-with-the-Middleware))
 - ICD 9 (various) -- **This will be needed at some point**.
   > Probably before end 2018.
+This is issue [#64](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/64);
 - Improve logging ([todo]({{ site.baseurl }}/development/TODO)) -- **I also want to do this; todo says “PH done September 2017”, so it’s talking about something else.
 I’d like to modernise the whole thing, switching to SLF4J  & Logback; and also vastly improve the internal handling**.
   - “Issues with log4j log rotation” ([todo]({{ site.baseurl }}/development/TODO)) -- **Should be fixed by the above, or can be addressed separately**.